microcks/microcks.io/content/documentation/tutorials/first-graphql-mock.md

 ## 5. Mocking a mutation operation

 And now the final step!
 Let's deal with a new method that allows registering a new pet within the Petstore.
 For that, you'll typically have to define a new `createPet()` method on the `PetstoreService`.
-In order to be meaningful to the user of this operation, a mock would have to integrate some logic that reuse contents from the incoming request and/or generate sample data.
+In order to be meaningful to the user of this operation, a mock would have to integrate some logic that reuses content from the incoming request and/or generates sample data.
 That's typically what we're going to do in this last section 😉

-Let's add such a new operation into the Protobuf file by updating the schema and adding the following elements:
+Let's add a new operation to the Protobuf file by updating the schema and adding the following elements:

 ```graphql
 schema {